marklogic/mlxprs/README.md

 }
 ```

-You can acquire the CA file from MarkLogic's admin panel (usually port 8001), by
+You can acquire the CA file from the MarkLogic admin pane (usually port 8001), by
 going to 'Security' -> 'Certificate Templates' -> (cert host name), and then
 selecting the "Status" tab.
 There is an "download" button in the "certificate template status"
 section.
-Click that button to download a copy of your root CA.
+Click the "download" button to download a copy of your root CA.

 ### Per-query configuration override

 You can override your VS Code configured settings by using a block comment as the first language token
 in the query.
 The comment should conform to the following:

-- first line includes the string `mlxprs:settings`
+- First line includes the string `mlxprs:settings`
-- the rest of the comment is valid JSON
+- The rest of the comment is valid JSON
-- at least one of the following keys: `host`, `port`, `user`, `pwd`, `contentDb`, `modulesDb`, `authType`, `ssl`, `pathToCa`.
+- Includes at least one of the following keys: `host`, `port`, `user`, `pwd`, `contentDb`, `modulesDb`, `authType`, `ssl`, `pathToCa`
-- the corresponding value should be the right type for the configuration (number for `port`, boolean for `ssl`, string otherwise)
+- The corresponding value should be of the right type for the configuration (number for `port`, boolean for `ssl`, string otherwise)

 The values defined in the JSON will override VS Code's MarkLogic client configuration.

-e.g.:
+For example:

 ```js
 /* mlxprs:settings